omniaintranet/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 .. image:: select-children-all-new2.png

-4. To add more targeting filter, repeat the process.
+4. To add more targeting filters, repeat the process.

 To delete a targeting filter, just click the x.